dammafra/hook-a-fish/README.md

 > Try it live here 👉 [hook-a-fish.vercel.app](https://hook-a-fish.vercel.app)

-Dive into _Hook-a-Fish!_, a game inspired by childhood memories, where you face a fun, fast-paced fishing challenge against the clock.
+Dive into _Hook-A-Fish!_ Inspired by childhood memories, you will face a fun, fast-paced fishing challenge against the clock.

 The goal is simple: catch as many fish as you can.
 Each fish you catch gives you extra time, and you can share your results with friends to challenge them.